UniMainzGeo/LaMEM/docs/src/man/CODE_OF_CONDUCT.md

-# PETSc Code of Conduct
+# LaMEM Code of Conduct

 ## Our Pledge